-“I’ll be a model, you can’t have a wounded hand” she said.
+“I’ll be a model, and as a model, you can’t have a wounded hand,” she said.

-“Neither a brain,” I replied, and she kept her mouth shut, pouting, buried in the chair for the rest of the break.
+“Neither a brain” I replied, and she kept her mouth shut, pouting, buried in the chair for the rest of the break.
 I enjoyed the peace as long as it lasted.
-Afterwards Celine asked me to invite her for a coffee after work so that we could talk and get to know each other better.
+Afterward, Celine asked me to invite her for a coffee after work so that we could talk and get to know each other better.
 I agreed and went home after my shift.